Report: 10 million will die of cancer in 2018

-INDIANAPOLIS, Ind.
-There is new and grim information about cancer.
-According to a report by the World Health Organization, almost ten million people will die this year from cancer and around 18 million people will get a new cancer diagnosis.
+INDIANAPOLIS, Ind. – There is new and grim information about cancer.
+According to a report by the World Health Organization, almost 10 million people will die this year from cancer and around 18 million people will get a new cancer diagnosis.

 Among the expected 18 million new cases of cancer in 2018, experts like Grethlein agree many can be prevented by avoiding things like smoking and sun and tanning bed exposure.